 We don’t have much control over, well, pretty much anything.
 But we DO have control over that.
 We have control over what we focus on and what we put into the world.
 The thing I’ve learned with counting blessings is that it tends to multiply them, or at the very least amplify them.
 The same applies to hardships, so be careful.

-Let’s assume positive intent for 2017, and hope for the best.
+Let’s assume positive intent for this year, and hope for the best.
 We’re in this together, all of us.

 - 2 lbs chicken thighs, boneless skinless